Note: For questions related to student housing and residence life, you may also want to view this list of FAQs

 What local restaurants are there?

 Like most urban areas, Marietta's drinking and dining options range from fast food to five-star.
-Your best bet is to explore the city (and nearby Parkersburg, WV) and discover for yourself.
+Your best bet is to explore the city (and nearby Parkersburg, West Virginia) and discover for yourself.